czottmann/build-streamdeck-iconpacks/index.md

 ## How to install

-1. Extract the downloaded ZIP file to the `IconPacks/` directory in your local SD data folder.✱
+1. Extract the downloaded ZIP file.
+Find the contained folder named `system-uicons.sdIconPack`.
+2. Move `system-uicons.sdIconPack` into the `IconPacks/` directory in your local SD data folder.✱
-2. Quit the Stream Deck software and restart it.
+3. Quit the Stream Deck software and restart it.
-3. The icon pack should now be available in your Stream Deck Icon Library.
+4. The icon pack should now be available in your Stream Deck Icon Library.

 ✱) On macOS, that's `$HOME/Library/Application Support/com.elgato.StreamDeck/IconPacks`,
 on Windows it's probably `C:\Users\you\AppData\Roaming\Elgato\StreamDeck\IconPacks`.